University of Utah student murdered outside her dormitory

 "Several members of our university administration spoke with Lauren’s family last night and I have also reached out to them.
 Her family is understandably in shock at this news about their daughter.
 They are heartbroken," Watkins said in a statement.

-Dozens of police officers on campus had the situation under control, Wahlin told the Tribune.

-"We've got the campus secure at this point in time," he told reporters shortly after 11 p.m.

-About 11:40 p.m., the university says it lifted the lockdown of the campus.
+About 11:40 p.m., the university said it lifted the lockdown of the campus.

 "It was really scary to look out the window and see.
 I saw 15 to 20 police officers right where we're standing right now," Tyler Olsen, a student who lives in family housing near the shooting scene, told the Deseret News.
 "I mean, you're in your home, but nowhere feels safe in that moment."